FarmBot-Docs/farmbot-genesis/v1.7/assembly/gantry.md

 Repeat steps 7 and 8 for the second x-axis belt on the other side of the FarmBot.

-# Step 9: Mount the cable carrier
+# Step 9: Attach the cable carrier

-Lay the **x-axis cable carrier** onto the supporting infrastructure's cable carrier support.
+Lay the **x-axis cable carrier** onto the supporting infrastructure's wood **cable carrier support**.
 Connect the end of the cable carrier _without an end piece_ to the **end piece** that is pre-mounted on the bottom of the left gantry column.

 {%
 include callout.html